MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

 ---

 This provides enough information for a preliminary investigation of the bug.
-Either `TestHasEmbeddedSpaces` (the test routine), made an incorrect assumption, or `HasEmbeddedSpaces` does not correctly recognize all embedded spaces.
+Either `TestHasEmbeddedSpaces` (the test routine) made an incorrect assumption, or `HasEmbeddedSpaces` does not correctly recognize all embedded spaces.
 To diagnose and correct the problem, start with the `StringLibrary.HasEmbeddedSpaces` method:

 # [C#](#tab/csharp)
 1. Look at the comparison in the `HasEmbeddedSpaces` method.
 It considers an embedded space to be U+0020.
 However, the Unicode Standard includes a number of other space characters.
 This suggests that the library code has incorrectly tested for a whitespace character.